 6.20.2 Functional Description

 In the solution, a UAV and a UAV controller UE performs UAS registration in the USS/UTM to get authorized for UAS service.
 The UAS registration procedure may be performed before UE's registration with the 3GPP network using a non3GPP networks connectivity.
-In the case, the UAV and the UAV controller are required to perform re-registration inform the USS/UTM of the change of network connectivity when they complete initial registration in the 3GPP network.
+The UAV and the UAV controller are required to perform authentication and authorization with USS/URM when they complete initial registration in the 3GPP network.

-Editor's note: The procedure may need to be changed to align with the conclusion from discussion on UUAA procedure.

 The UAV and the UAV controller UE provide information on its desired counter party UEs to the USS/UTM during the UAS registration.

 A UAV or a UAV controller initiates a PDU session establishment with DN authorization towards the USS/UTM to request authorization of association with a counter party UE selected from the received list.